ksivamuthu/couchbase-mobile-portal/md-docs/_20/guides/couchbase-lite/native-api/query/csharp.md

     .Limit(limit))
 ```

-### Regex Match
+### Regex Operator

-The `regex` expression can be used for case sensitive matches.
+The [`regex`]({{ site.references.swift }}/Classes/Expression.html#/s:18CouchbaseLiteSwift10ExpressionC5regexACypF) operator can be used for case sensitive matches.
 Similar to wildcard `like` expressions, `regex` expressions based pattern matching allow you to have some fuzziness in your search string.

 In the example below, we are looking for documents of `type` "landmark" where the name property matches any string (on word boundaries) that begins with "eng" followed by exactly 4 wildcard characters and ending in the letter "r".
 The following query will return "landmark" type documents with name matching "Engine", "engine" and so on.
 Note that the `\b` specifies that the match must occur on word boundaries.